FelixMJL/PetLover-BE/README.md

 ### New Update - Feb 15th
 - add "comment_to" to Comments collection
 - modify "getAComment"
+- update UerModel -- Remove required attribute from avatar

 ----------------------------------------------------
-How to run this app:
+### How to run this app:
 1. git checkout -b develop origin/develop //clone the develop branch to local
 2. npm install
 3. create .env file in your branch